thorpej/Electronics/Controllers/PCA9685/README.md

     int  pca9685_set_freq(pca9685_t sc, unsigned int pwm_freq, int ext_freq);

-Sets the reference clock frequency and the PWM frequency. **NOTE: calling this function while a channel is active will result in undefined behavior.**  This is due to lack of support for the PCA9685 "restart" sequence.
+Sets the reference clock frequency and the PWM frequency.
+For non-group handles, this must be called exactly once to initialize the clock parameters.
+Calling this function on a group handle will result in an error.

 Arguments: